 D. an individual development plan stating the faculty member’s professional goals and objectives for the next review period.

-The list shall be provided to each tenured faculty member.
-The faculty member under review is responsible for providing the documents and information to the committee.
+The approved list of documents shall be provided to each tenured faculty member.
+The faculty member under review is responsible for providing the documents to the cumulative review committee (hereafter “committee”).

 The faculty member or the committee may request an interview for the purpose of discussing and clarifying the documentation.

 2.06 Development and Disposition of the Cumulative Review Report.
 The committee shall prepare a written report that assesses the faculty member’s overall performance during the review period in terms of the academic unit’s performance standards and expectations.
+The report shall include a statement as to whether the faculty member’s overall performance during the review period is deemed “satisfactory” or “unsatisfactory”.

 The committee shall submit its report to the faculty member under review and the unit administrator.
 The faculty member and the unit administrator shall be given ten (10) working days to respond to the report in writing, and the committee may revise its report based on the faculty member’s response and the unit administrator’s response.